 Dementia United harnessed the momentum and engagement, from these events to produce a Greater Manchester approach to delirium which outlines Greater Manchester’s position on the recommendations for a person-centred pathway for those susceptible to delirium along with key standards.
 These key standards have been linked in to three project areas:

 - The Greater Manchester community delirium toolkit – intended to be used by clinical teams working in the community and primary care, to help them identify their patients who are experiencing delirium and manage them appropriately

-- Hospital delirium programme and toolkit – which includes Health Innovation Manchester’s planned phased roll out of Salford Royal Hospital’s successful digital early detection of delirium and the hospital delirium toolkit
+- Hospital delirium programme and toolkit – which includes Greater Manchester Hospital Delirium Toolkit and links to Salford Royal Hospital’s successful digital early detection of delirium

 - Delirium training resources – which includes a public facing Greater Manchester delirium leaflet and national resources